Chloe Kelly: Manchester City

 On 3 July 2020, it was announced Kelly had signed a two-year contract with Manchester City.
 In September 2020, she was named to the PFA WSL Team of the Year.
 On 4 October, she scored a brace against Tottenham Hotspur lifting the team to a 4–1 win.
 During the team's 3–1 loss to Chelsea a few days later, she converted a penalty kick in the 73rd minute for Manchester City's lone goal of the match.
+In her debut season, she produced 16 goals and 14 assists.